Jesster2829/StudyApp/README.md

 # Studious

 # Where can I access it?
-This is one of our versions, not the most up to date yet though. https://studyapp-14658.web.app/
+This link is for our most stable version of the application. https://studyapp-14658.web.app/

 # What is it?